sdunbarne/NebraskaRedistrictingTalk/README.md

 # NebraskaRedistrictingTalk
-Talk given with Kristie Pfabe to Lincoln Public School Arts and Hmanities School on November 2, 2022.
+Talk given with Kristie Pfabe to Lincoln Public School Arts and Humanities School on November 2, 2022.